chantzos/__/README.md

 that makes use of them.

 Those commands are available throw a normal shell, prefixed with two underscores and are
-installed in bin directory that is installed/created during initial installation.
+installed in the bin directory that is installed/created during initial installation.
 (note, that this application is not intended to be installed to the system namespace, as
 sources namespace and execution namespace have interchangeable relation to each other, so
 the bin directory is relative to the cloned sources)

-Those same commands are available in the __shell, accessible throw tab, but to all the other
+Those same commands are available in the __shell, accessible through tab, but to all the other
 applications throw "!" as the first char in the command line.

 Available also, which is intended to play the major role in the whole experience, is a readline